-Refer to Pre-Start instructions in the engine manual.
+Refer to Pre-Start instructions (Section 2) in the Cummins manual.

 STARTING

 To start, press the RUN-STOP switch to its RUN position, holding in contact to crank the engine.
 The engine should start with a few seconds of cranking.
 Investigate any failure to start - do not crank for more than 30 seconds at one time.
 If engine fails to crank, check that the cranking limiter switch is closed.